 I wish I could figure out what God wants from me, my calling, my vocation.
 Here I am, 45 years old, with no clue what I’m going to be when I grow up, no desire to grow up, and no desire to make money.

-And I wonder why my son Jonathan is unmotivated.
+And I wonder why one of my kids is unmotivated.
 Ha.